vegaprotocol/specs/protocol/0082-RFPR-on_chain_referral_program.md

 After the values are calculated, the `team_epoch_volume` is stored by the network and each parties `party_epoch_volume` is reset to `0` ready for the next epoch.

 The network can then calculate the teams `team_running_volume` by summing a teams team_epoch_volume values over the last n epochs where n is the `window_length` set in the [governance proposal](#governance-proposals).

-### Removing liquidity providers

-As stated in [creating a team](#creating--updating-a-team) and [joining a team](#joining-a-team), referrers and referees are restricted from having a liquidity provision in one of the following states:

-- `STATUS_ACTIVE`
-- `STATUS_PENDING`
-- `STATUS_UNDEPLOYED`.

-This rule is constant and cannot be broken even after becoming a referrer of referee.

-If a current referee becomes a liquidity provider they are simply removed from their team and are no longer eligible for benefits from the referral program.

-If a current referrer becomes a liquidity provider, the following actions happen each referees `referral_reward_factor` is set to `0`.
-At the end of the each epoch, the network should check if the referrer has cancelled their liquidity provision.
-If they have set each referees `referral_reward_factor` as detailed in [setting benefit factors](#setting-benefit-factors)

 ## Benefit mechanics